TeachBooks/Structural-Mechanics-4/book/intro.md

 # Home

-This is a Jupyter Book template for the interactive textbooks project of CiTG.
+This is a Jupyter Book containing all the mechanics content for the bridging program of civil engineering.